clearlinux/clear-linux-documentation/source/clear-linux/guides/deploy-at-scale.rst

 Once you are comfortable with `Clear Linux concepts`_, your next step as a system administrator may be needing to understand how to deploy
-|CL| at scale in your enoviornment.
+|CL| at scale in your environment.

 Throughout this document the term *endpoint* will be used to generally refer to a system targeted for |CL| installation, whether that is a datacenter